rubanaaz/100-Days-Coding-Challenge--JAVA/README.md

 📌Day 21: Java function to calculate the nth term of the Fibonacci sequence

 Problem Statement: Write a Java function named calculateFibonacci that computes and returns the nth term of the Fibonacci sequence.

+📌Day 22: Create a Java function to compute the sum of two integers

+Task Overview: Develop a Java function called calculateSum that computes and returns the sum of two integers, 'a' and 'b'.
+This function should accept 'a' and 'b' as inputs and return their sum as an integer.
+Function Signature: int calculateSum(int a, int b)

+📌Day 22: Create a Java function to determine the binomial coefficient (n choose k)

+Task Overview: Develop a Java function named calculateBinomialCoefficient that calculates and returns the binomial coefficient C(n, k).
+This function should take two integers, 'n' and 'k', as inputs and return the binomial coefficient C(n, k) as an integer.
+Function Signature: int calculateBinomialCoefficient(int n, int k)

+📌Day 23: Create a Java function to verify if a number is a palindrome

+Task Overview: Write a Java function called isPalindrome that checks whether a given integer 'num' is a palindrome.
+A palindrome is a number that reads the same forwards and backwards.
+The function should take an integer 'num' as input and return a boolean value (true if 'num' is a palindrome, false otherwise).
+Function Signature: boolean isPalindrome(int num)

+📌Day 23: Create a Java program to identify all prime numbers within a specified range using a custom function

+Task Overview: Write a Java program that identifies and displays all prime numbers within a specified range [start, end].
+The program should utilize a custom function named isPrime to determine if a number is prime.
+This function should take an integer 'num' as input and return a boolean value (true if 'num' is prime, false otherwise).
+Function Signature: boolean isPrime(int num)

+📌Day 24: Create a Java program to convert a binary number to decimal using a custom function

+Task Overview: Write a Java program that converts a binary number, represented as a string, into its decimal equivalent.
+The program should employ a user-defined function to perform this conversion.